What This Article Covers

-The concept of product posponement is a poweful one in terms of providing companies with the maximum flexibility to service customer needs at the lowest cost.
+The concept of product postponement is a powerful one regarding providing companies with the maximum flexibility to service customer needs at the lowest cost.
 Broadly stated, product postponement is the deferment of actions that make restrict a product’s market, until a demand had been communicated through the supply chain for that particular item.

 Postponement allows a company to be flexible in developing different versions of the product as needed, to meet changing customer needs, and to differentiate a product or to modify a demand function.
 For example, Benetton’s innovative postponement strategy allows product customization to be economically maximized.
 In the clothing industry, traditionally the yarn is first dyed and then knitted into garments, which is a lengthy process; Benetton first knits garments using bleached yarn and postpones dyeing until a latter step of production.17 Before postponement was used, there were always too many garments in colors customers did not want, whereas colors in demand were always sold out.
 The new strategy allows Benetton to be extremely responsive to rapid changes in customer demand for different colors in clothing.
 It also permits higher customer service levels.
 Benetton’s market-oriented supply chain management is illustrated through the ability to adapt internal processes to create superior customer value based on information about customer demand generated at the store level. – http://findarticles.com/p/articles/mi_qa3705/is_200001/ai_n8889247/pg_3/?tag=content;col1

-EWM Valued Added Services
+Product Postponement in EWM Valued Added Services

 Greatest Industry Opportunity for Postponement